BuGlessRB/outperform/README.md

 Outperform is a form generator written in plain Javascript with zero dependencies.
-It supports and augments browser native form validation and offers automatic persistence of half-filled forms across page reloads.
+It supports and augments browser native form validation and offers automatic persistence of half-filled forms across page reloads while integrating with any and all web frameworks.

 ## Requirements